The Stourbridge Line: Post-Delaware Otsego

-On June 30, 1989, DO ended operations on LASB, and the Stourbridge Railroad assumed operations through contract to Robey Railroads, the operators of the North Shore Railroad.
-Seasonal passenger excursions continued to run, sponsored by Wayne County.
-On January 31, 2003, ownership of the line was conveyed from PennDOT to L&S.
+On June 30, 1989, DO ended operations on the line.
+The Stourbridge Railroad (SBRR) assumed operations through contract to Robey Railroads, the operators of the North Shore Railroad, under a new subsidiary: the Stourbridge Railroad Company.

+Seasonal passenger excursions continued to run, still sponsored by Wayne County's Chamber of Commerce.
+On January 31, 2003, ownership of the line was conveyed from PennDOT to the Lackawaxen-Honesdale Shippers Association (LHSA).

 Service was suspended in 2005, when a bridge spanning the Wallenpaupack Creek was destroyed after Pennsylvania Power and Light made emergency water releases from the Lake Wallenpaupack Dam following heavy rains in April, 2005; heavy rainfalls in June 2006 further damaged the weakened structure.
-L&S acquired control of the Stourbridge from Robey in July, 2006.
+LHSA acquired control of the Stourbridge from Robey in July, 2006.

 A grant of $800,000 from the Pennsylvania Department of Community and Economic Development, plus $703,278 worth of FEMA money, were put towards repairing the trestle over Wallenpaupack Creek.
 In May of 2008 the line was purchased by Paul Brancato, a principal in Ideal Steel Supply Corporation, who planned to build a steel fabrication plant at White Mills.

 Operations were initially contracted to Central Penn Railroad.
 The line between the junction with the Southern Tier Line and Route 590 in Lackawaxen, Pennsylvania was repaired in anticipation of resumed service.
-It was suddenly announced, in September, 2008, that operation would transfer from Central Penn Railroad to the Morristown & Erie Railway (M&E); operations began in January, 2009 as the Stourbridge Railway.

-Passenger excursions to Hawley and Lackawaxen were operated on behalf of Wayne County.
+It was suddenly announced, in September, 2008, that operation would transfer from Central Penn Railroad to the Morristown & Erie Railway (M&E).
+Operations began in January, 2009 as the Stourbridge Railway, with passenger excursions to Hawley and Lackawaxen again operated on behalf of Wayne County.